olitrussle/blog/_posts/2017-02-13-trussle-stories-the-expatriate.md

 ## The dream home

-Emile, a Governance Executive from South Africa, had lived in the UK for five years before deciding to buy his first family home.
+Emile had lived in the UK for five years before deciding to buy his first family home.
 With a baby on the way, Emile and his wife had a limited timeframe to find a new home!

 > “We were fortunate that we fell in love with the first place we saw.
 It was a dream home for us.”